sahandrez/aml_robot_cutting_dataset/README.md

 | 12      | Hardwood | 3/8            | 1111       |
 | **Total** |        |                | 14863      |

-* The dataset consists of two directories:
+* The dataset consists of three directories:
    * `robot_data`: Robot states and some other useful information collected in the form of bagfiles.
         ```